klundblad/sugar-rocket/README.md

-# sugar-rocket-load-cell
+# sugar-rocket
+(not a bomb)
-Project to measure thrust, bore hole geometries, and make stuff blow up (not a bomb)
+Project to measure thrust, bore hole geometries, and make stuff blow up